7 Hidden Signs Your Nervous System Is Completely Dysregulated

 Waking up with a crushed, sore jaw from grinding your teeth all night, experiencing constant tension headaches at the base of your skull, or having a chronically tight lower back are massive indicators that your nervous system is heavily armored.

 If you recognized yourself in this list, stop judging yourself.
 Your body is doing exactly what it was designed to do: protect you.
 It just needs help realizing the war is over.
+You cannot think your way into a regulated nervous system.
+You have to show your body safety.

 Healing happens when you finally convince your biology that it is safe to put the armor down.
+Which symptom are you struggling with most?
+Start with just one small change today.

 Read Next